 AN EXPERIENCE UNLIKE ANY OTHER.

 The summer internship program at the Jacobs Institute (JI) provides unique experiences and an innovative environment to support the professionalism, collaboration, leadership, and creativity of exceptional young people.
-It is a 9-week internship program, from June 18 to August 7, 2018, that is unlike any other.
+It is a 9-week internship program, from Monday, June 18, to Friday, August 17, 2018.